FelipeACXavier/PhD/content/Meeting notes/Weekly sync/Found Brazilian theme meta-model.md

 - Looked into several papers about reference architectures and _related_ languages for embedded systems

-    - Interesting papers are marked in [[Exploration of reference architectures and related languages]]
+    - Interesting papers are marked in [[content/Standalone notes/Exploration of reference architectures and related languages]]
     - A team possibly working on a similar research: [Antonio et al. 2012](https://www.zotero.org/felipeacxavier/items/S4KQX35K/attachment/YR6QXNNE/reader).
 However, I could not find anything else regarding this topic from the authors.
 Would be interesting to contact them?

 > [!quote]